cyclic-software/docs/docs/overview/architecture.md

 ### Fail predictably

 Failure will happen.
-When it does we should make it repeatable.
+When it does, we should make it repeatable.
 The same inputs should lead to the same failure.
 Similar failures should be processed in the same way.

 ### Fail visibly

 When errors happen we should show the error message, stack trace, or known bug.
-This could mean we need to email the user or tell the world on twitter.
+This could mean we need to email the user or tell the world on Twitter.

 ### Right to repair